Corruption in Yemen: Anti-corruption activities

 According to the World Bank, the regulatory bodies monitoring corruption in Yemen are weak.
 The parliament, instead of acting against corruption, is said to have acted as an enabler of government opacity because it routinely defends the government.
 However, some of the laws Yemen has proceeded with have been called a "good start."

 The Supreme National Authority for Combating Corruption (SNACC), however, has "not...fully realized" its officially designated role.
-Authorities have slowed down its investigative procedures or impeded the referral of cases to authorities that are supposed to take action on them.
-Also, the legal system lacks framework for special cases.
+Authorities have slowed down their investigative procedures or impeded the referral of cases to authorities that are supposed to take action on them.
+Also, the legal system lacks a framework for special cases.
 Out of 2400 corruption complaints filed from 2007 to 2014, only 71 were heard in court.
 In 2013, 100 cases of corruption were referred to the SNACC for prosecution, but by the end of that year no verdicts had been forthcoming.

 In 2013, President Hadi dismissed several highly placed officials for corruption.
 Also, the Central Organization for Control and Auditing has prosecuted corrupt officials and recuperated embezzled funds.
 Freedom House has credited the Yemeni government with trying to fight corruption, but has also pointed out that the country has no conflict of interest enforcement and that bodies responsible for auditing and investigation are not independent of the executive branch.

 Transparency International's 2005 Global Corruption Report noted donors in Yemen rarely denounce corruption for fear of politically-motivated reprisals.

 A campaign by Transparency International's Yemen chapter (YTTI), addressed corruption in the security sector, particularly bribery and extortion by police officers and soldiers.
 In 2012, police were alleged to have threatened YTTI members violently and may have even resorted to force.
 Also, the group's project coordinator was shot by an unidentified shooter after delivering a speech on corruption, seriously injuring him.

 The UK's Department for International Development (DFID) has backed Yemenis who demand greater government accountability and transparency.
 In 2013, the then British Minister of State for International Development, Alan Duncan MP, told journalists that Yemen requires better leadership in combatting corruption at every level.

 The US State Department has expressed concern about the lack of laws protecting Yemeni government employees who report corruption.
-According to the Department's 2013 Human Rights report on Yemen, NGO's reported several instances of reprisals for employees reporting corruption.
+According to the Department's 2013 Human Rights Report on Yemen, NGO's reported several instances of reprisals for employees reporting corruption.
 The same report describes how Yemen's Ministry of Social and Labor Affairs unfairly put up barriers to human rights-related groups, whereas unrelated groups experienced few difficulties.